sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

   * The administration user for SAP HANA Cloud is named DBADMIN while for an SAP HANA 2.0 database it is SYSTEM.
 For additional details see [Predefined Users](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-security-guide/predefined-users), [SAP HANA Cloud Administrator DBADMIN](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-administration-guide/user-management-with-sap-hana-database-administrator-dbadmin), and [Predefined Users in HANA 2.0](https://help.sap.com/docs/SAP_HANA_PLATFORM/b3ee5778bc2e4a089d3299b82ec762a7/de4ee8bbbb5710148a04f023da147c8d.html).

   Information on the instance size steps for SAP HANA Cloud, SAP HANA databases can be found at [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/create-sap-hana-database-instance-using-sap-hana-cloud-central).
 Service plan, pricing and data center availability can be found at [SAP HANA Cloud Service (SAP Discovery Center)](https://discovery-center.cloud.sap/serviceCatalog/sap-hana-cloud?region=all&tab=service_plan).
 Details on limitations can be found at [System Limitations](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-sql-reference-guide/system-limitations).
 Compatibility information can be found at [Compatibility with Other SAP HANA Versions](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/compatibility-with-other-sap-hana-versions).
+Additional details can be found at [What is SAP HANA?](https://www.sap.com/products/technology-platform/hana/what-is-sap-hana.html).

 ### Connect to SAP HANA Cloud